Benzocyclobutene

 Benzocyclobutene (BCB) is a benzene ring fused to a cyclobutane ring.
 It has chemical formula auto=1|C8H8.

 BCB is frequently used to create photosensitive polymers.
 BCB-based polymer dielectrics may be spun on or applied to various substrates for use in Micro Electro-Mechanical Systems (MEMS) and microelectronics processing.
 Applications include wafer bonding, optical interconnects, low-κ dielectrics, or even intracortical neural implants.

 Reactions

 Benzocyclobutene is a strained system which, upon heating to approximately 180 °C, causes the cyclobutene to undergo a conrotatory ring-opening reaction, forming o-xylylene.
 Since this process destroys the aromaticity of the benzene ring, the reverse reaction is highly favored.

 o-Xylylenes generated in this way have been used prolifically in cycloaddition reactions, which restore the aromaticity to the benzene ring, while forming a new annulated species.

-Uses

-The benzocyclobutene moiety has also appeared in a number of chemical compounds with pharmacological properties such as ivabradine and S33005.
-Additionally, the benzocyclobutene analog of 2C-B has been prepared and a benzocyclobutene-derived amphetamine has been patented.
+Derivatives

+Cyclized phenethylamine psychedelic drugs containing the benzocyclobutene ring system, including TCB-2, tomscaline, bromotomscaline, and 2CBCB-NBOMe (NBOMe-TCB-2), have been described.
+A benzocyclobutene-derived amphetamine has been patented as well, and a benzocyclobutene containing designer drug, the substituted cathinone derivative 3,4-EtPV, has been sold in Europe.
+The benzocyclobutene derivative 2C-G-2 has also been claimed in a patent as an antiinflammatory, but no synthesis or activity data is provided so it is unclear if it has actually been made.

+The benzocyclobutene moiety also appears in the FDA approved medication ivabradine.